cisagov/ScubaGear/baselines/teams.md

     emails to a channel email address** to **Off**.

 ## 8. App Management
+This section helps reduce security risks related to app integration with Microsoft Teams.
 Teams is capable of integrating with the following classes of apps:

 *Microsoft apps*: apps published by Microsoft.